wonkybream/pirssi/README.md

 Pirssi is a Python client for using IRC as a message broker.

-Code itself does not require any external libraries, only tests and static analysis require installation of `requirements.txt`
+Code itself does not require any external libraries, only static analysis require installation of `requirements.txt`.

 ## How this plays out